hustlzp/Flask-Boost/README.md

-Flask-Bootstrap
+Flask-Boost
 ===============

-Flask sample project for bootstrap.
+Flask sample project for boosting your development.

 `cd` to the project path, run: